Madeline Miller: Circe

 Circe, Miller's second novel, was released on April 10, 2018.
 The book is a modern reimagining told from the perspective of Circe, an enchantress in Greek mythology who is featured in Homer's Odyssey.
 Circe was ranked the second-greatest book of the 2010s by Paste.
 Tutor House ranked Circe in its top books for Classics students in 2021.
 An 8-part miniseries adaptation of the book has been green-lit for HBO Max.
 Rick Jaffa and Amanda Silver are set to write and produce the adaptation.

 Miller was motivated to write Circe in part out of disappointment in the character's role in the Odyssey.
 She explained in an interview, “Odysseus has told his story for the last 3,000 years ...
 It was time for Circe to speak for herself.”
 Circe focuses on the titular character, with Odysseus only playing a minor role.
 Miller in Circe channels many feminist themes: rejection of patriarchal norms, empowerment, and self-reliance.
 Miller said that Circe is "a story about a woman coming into her power and into her voice in a world hostile to women in power and the female voice".
-Circe was always intended to be a feminist re-telling, and therefore, was given the ultimate rebirth story.

 The novel won the following awards and honors: